Meet Sarah Baganz

 I was born and raised in Berlin, where I received a Waldorf education that nurtured my creativity and connection to the arts.

-My passion for the arts led me to the Royal Academy of Arts in The Hague, Netherlands, where I spent five years studying and earned a BA in Fine Arts.
+My love for the arts led me to the Royal Academy of Arts in The Hague, Netherlands, where I spent five years studying and earned a BA in Fine Arts.
 My focus during this time was on traditional printing techniques and painting.

 Building on this foundation, I pursued a City & Guilds Level 7 Award in Transpersonal Arts in Therapy at the Tobias School of Art and Therapy in East Grinstead, UK.
-This qualification, which is a form of Art Therapy, is grounded in an integrative and anthroposophical approach, deepening my understanding of how art can be used for healing.
+This qualification, which is a form of Art Therapy, is grounded in an integrative and anthroposophical approach, deepening my understanding of how art can be used for personal growth and healing.

 I then spent six years working as a Transpersonal Arts Counsellor in a Camphill Community in Scotland.
-During this time, I co-ran a household and cared for four adults with learning disabilities, combining my therapeutic work with hands-on caregiving.
+During this time, I co-ran a household and cared for adults with learning disabilities, combining my therapeutic work with hands-on caregiving.

 In 2021, I relocated to West Sussex to become a Senior Lecturer at Tobias School of Art and Therapy, where I continue to specialise in the therapeutic applications of working with clay.